-Serve our Tea Party Tea Sandwiches – 3 filling recipes for the perfect pairing with afternoon tea.
+Serve our Tea Party Tea Sandwiches with 3 filling recipes for the perfect pairing with afternoon tea.
 These finger sandwiches are a wonderful option for Mother’s day, bridal or baby showers, or sandwich appetizers for a party.
-If you’re planning on entertaining with tea then you’ll definitely want to grab these party sandwich recipes.
+If you’re planning and gathering tea party ideas then you’ll definitely want to grab these party sandwich recipes.

 I love the mini foods served at a tea party, especially finger sandwiches.
 They’re so cute and full of flavor, and the possibilities for fillings are endless.

 Here are 3 fantastic tea sandwich fillings that you should add to your list of things to try.
 I’ve included chicken salad, pineapple-nut, and apricot & ham.

 A tea party is as classic and timeless as it gets when it comes to entertaining.
 I’ve shared quite a few ideas for them including my modern-meets-vintage bridesmaid luncheon, and this adorable pink princes tea party.

 These sandwiches would be a great addition to any party.
 Serve them for tea parties or serve whole sandwiches with a soup bar.

 How to Make Finger Sandwiches

 Be sure to follow these tips for serving tea sandwiches at your next tea party.

 - Make the fillings a day ahead so the flavors have time to fully develop.